yoelmatveyev/nutes/README.md

 The cells x and y contain pointers to two other cells, v1 and v2, which contain the actual operands.
 The pointers are relative to the current position of the machine head.

-The choice between the jumps is depending on the sum of signs of v1 and v2.
+The choice between the jumps depends on the sum of signs of v1 and v2.
 The head jumps to j- number of cells, if the result is negative, to j+ number of cells, if the result is positive, or to j0 cells, if the result is zero.

 The computation continues until both j0 and v1-v2 are 0, in which case the machine halts.